Start Building Your Child’s Credit

 Identity Theft Penalties Under New York Law

 If you’re an identity theft victim in New York, it’s important to understand the penalties perpetrators may face under state law so you know what to expect from the remediation process.
-New York has some of the strictest laws against identity theft in the U.S., allowing for both civil and criminal charges.
-The table below provides an overview of the penalties for identity theft in New York, breaking down what they encompass both in civil and criminal contexts:
+The New York law recognizes several degrees of identity theft:

-Child identity theft is a growing concern that deserves special attention.
-Often an overlooked group in this context, children are increasingly becoming victims.
+Often an overlooked group in this context, children are increasingly becoming victims of identity theft.
 Here are three reasons why child identity theft is particularly alarming:

 According to a report published by Javelin Strategy & Research, about 1.7 million children in the U.S. fell victim to identity theft in 2022, costing the average U.S. family $372 out-of-pocket.
 This nationwide data highlights the seriousness of the issue.